pondrejk/dizzer/chap3-vis_challenges.md

 For example, any aggregations in the visual end product enforced by human cognitive capabilities should get propagated back down the pipeline to make the earlier stages of the process more efficient.
 Simply put, there is no need to retrieve every data point individually if (a) we cannot render it (screen barrier) and (b) we cannot comprehend it (cognitive barrier).
 This can mean a significant improvement when performance and scalability are of concern.

 Hence the cartographic decisions made for the later stages in the processing pipeline have impact on the overall performance of this pipeline.
 The choice of visualisation and interaction methods has impact outward to the user but also backward to the previous stages of the pipeline.
 So far little has been done to asses cartographic methods from the point of view of the data-processing scalability, though in the era of dynamic source data, cartographers need to expand their awareness to that direction.

+Challenges of dynamic data lie both in the data space -- where it is a question of efficient encoding, storing, transferring and decoding long time series of records, and in the visual space -- where we are interested in depicting evolving spatio temporal relations and correlations.
+Again, the nature of temporal-analytic features designed for the map interface have impact on the data processing pipeline.

 Not all data processing challenges translate to cartographic challenges.
 Some basic data visualisation methods are fairly immune to challenges of real time data inflow (e.g. pie charts are not less readable when based on massive number of observations), but positional types of visualisation suffer from graphic density.
 This can be worsen by a cluttered base layer, labels, or unexpected interaction results.
 Let us look at some ways of addressing graphic density in dynamic maps.